The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

-A trade and assets sale may involve the disposal of the relevant assets, and possibly the assumption of certain liabilities, along with a trade.
-Alternatively, specified assets or liabilities may be retained by the seller.
-The tax implications of the transaction will depend on the specific items being transferred, since there is a series of separate disposals of the various assets involved.
+A trade and assets purchase may involve the purchase of all the relevant assets, and the assumption of liabilities, along with a trade, or alternatively specified assets or liabilities may be retained by the seller.
+The tax implications of the transaction will depend on the specific items being transferred, since there are a series of separate disposals of the various assets involved.

-The consideration specified in the Sale and Purchase Agreement (SPA) will usually be for the acquisition of the business as a whole.
-For tax purposes, this needs to be broken down between the various components included in the sale.
+Consideration will usually be for the acquisition of the business as a whole.
+For tax purposes this needs to be broken down between the various components included in the sale.
 The way in which the consideration is allocated between assets is a key area for tax planning.

-For an unconnected party transaction, the apportionment of consideration in the SPA will usually be acceptable but HMRC may impose a ‘just and reasonable’ basis in certain circumstances (see below).
+Usually for an unconnected party transaction, the apportionment of consideration in the sale and purchase agreement (SPA) will be acceptable.
+However, HMRC may impose a 'just and reasonable' basis in certain circumstances (see below).

 For connected party transfers, stock is transferred at market value for trading income purposes.
-A joint election is available to substitute the higher of carrying cost or consideration for market value.
+A joint election is available to substitute the higher of the carrying cost or the consideration for market value.

-When plant and machinery, which qualifies for capital allowances, is acquired as part of a trade and asset sale between unconnected parties, they are entitled to capital allowances in the same way as if the company had acquired any new qualifying fixed assets.
-This may mean that they qualify for the annual investment allowance (AIA) if the company / group has not already utilised its annual allowance.
-For further guidance
+When plant and machinery which qualifies for capital allowances is acquired as part of a trade and asset sale between unconnected parties, they are entitled to capital allowances in the same way as if the company acquired any new qualifying fixed assets.
+This may mean that they qualify for the annual invest

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.